 end of another great season

-The last programs of the season were completed and the prop bags returned to headquarters in Watertown Square.
+The last programs of the season were completed and the props and masks returned to headquarters in Watertown Square.

 It was quite a run -125 programs reached over 26,000 people - school age children and their teachers, educators and counselors at conferences, senior citizens and people in recovery centers - and three national conferences!